Understanding Heroin and Opioid Detox

 • Oxycodone (Percocet or Oxycontin)

 Once the body is dependent on heroin and opioids, it can be very difficult to stop taking them.
 The inability to stop or slow use of a substance is one of the many symptoms of addiction.
-The more heroin or opioids a person takes, the higher their tolerance and dependency are.
-It can be near impossible to stop taking heroin and opioids for a day, let alone forever.
-One great way to experience heroin and opioid detox is with the help of medication.
+The more heroin or opioids a person takes, the higher their levels of tolerance and dependency are.
+It can be nearly impossible to stop taking heroin and opioids for a day, let alone forever.
+One effective way to experience heroin and opioid detox is with the help of medication.

 Methadone